 What are the nearby hotspots for visitors?

-The churches of Old Goa are very popular with our guests as are the charming by-lanes of Fountainhas in Panjim.
+The churches of Old Goa are very popular with our guests as are the charming by-lanes of Fountains in Panjim.
 Since we are close to a bay, there are all-day or sunset sailing experiences to enjoy.
 We also organize bike tours and a very special walk with a famous Goan artist.
-If you prefer to stay in-house, we can set up a Goan cooking class with our local Chef or a personalised barbecue by the pool.
+If you prefer to stay in-house, we can set up a Goan cooking class with our local Chef or a personalized barbecue by the pool.
 The cherry on top would be our spa services by curated massage therapists, available with prior notice.

 - A Chat With Ashwin Chikerur – an Urban Sketcher and a Designer from Pune - October 31, 2019